Francophone Affairs Branch

 - The committee will ensure a balance between sectors, gender, and regional representation.

 Authority and Reporting Relationship

-The Chair of the Advisory Committee will be nominated for a term of three years and will report directly to the Provincial Secretary.
+The Chair of the Advisory Committee will be nominated for a term of three years and will report directly to the minister.
 Members will be appointed for a term period of three years.